(Revised 4th October 2021)

 WHO ARE WE?

 The British Institute of International and Comparative Law (BIICL) is a registered charity (no. 209425) that provides informed, independent and practical legal ideas for a global community.
 We are located at Charles Clore House, 17 Russell Square, London WC1B 5JP.
 You can contact us by post at the above address, by email at email@example.com or by telephone on +44 (0)207 862 5151.

 We are registered as data controllers with the Information Commissioners' Office under the Data Protection Act 1998 registration number Z8167581.
 BIICL is the parent company of The Bingham Centre, a subsidiary with the responsibility of leading the Modern Slavery PEC.

-Sign-up details: If you register or sign up for events, newsletters or publications on the site, we will ask you for personal information such as your name, email address, occupation and other contact details such as a contact phone number.
+Sign-up details: If you register or sign up for events, newsletters or publications on the site (or through a third party service that we use, such as Eventbrite), we may ask you for personal information such as your name, email address, occupation and other contact details such as a contact phone number.

-Application details: If you submit a tender to provide any services, apply for funding or support from the Modern Slavery PEC, or attend one of our events, we may ask for more detailed information which we will use to process your application and you will be asked to agree to specific terms and conditions at the time of making the application.
+Application details: If you submit a tender to provide any services or apply for funding or support from the Modern Slavery PEC, we may ask for more detailed information which we will use to process your application and you will be asked to agree to specific terms and conditions at the time of making the application.

 Feedback: We may also ask you for feedback about BIICL, The Bingham Centre, the Modern Slavery PEC or our partners or to complete surveys.

 Your posts and communications: If you post content or communicate via the site, we will also store and monitor your content and communications.

 Your communication with us: If you engage in email correspondence or other communication with the Modern Slavery PEC, our partners, the Bingham Centre or BIICL, we may store your personal information (such as your name, email, job title and organisation) as well as a record of our communications with you.